We envision a flourishing city.

 - Design: Public art contributes to the quality of Norwalk’s built environment.

-The Norwalk 2.0 mission is to engage residents, business and community organizations to work together and create an authentic, creative, economically diverse and sustainable future.
-With the goal of creating a flourishing city, the plan is to provide education and insights into supporting a new creative economy, organize events to encourage networking and the sharing of ideas, and promote organizations and initiative in the greater Norwalk community.
-Norwalk 2.0 is a flexible and nimble catalyst that initiates a wide variety of projects that engage a diverse group of community members.
+We engage residents, businesses, and community organizations to work together and create an authentic, creative, economically diverse, and sustainable future.
+We provide education and insights into supporting a new creative economy, organize events to encourage networking and the sharing of ideas, and promote organizations and initiatives in the greater Norwalk community.

-Over five thousand people have attended a Norwalk 2.0 prject over the past five years.
-Norwalk 2.0 has produced public art events, community focused support with the After School & Beyond and Norwalk Resources web sites, Street Beautification plans, a city-wide public Fence art Project and data collecting through the Norwalk Listens Survey.c
+Over eight thousand people have attended a Norwalk 2.0 project over the past nine years.
+Norwalk 2.0 has produced public art events, community-focused support for local non-profits, Street Beautification plans, and workshops, talks, explorations, and exhibits.

 Big changes start with little projects and every project starts with a team.
-For more information on how you can be involved in the next community project, donate or help Norwalk 2.0 get your journey started.
+Norwalk 2.0 is here to get your journey started.